Last Updated on September 20, 2023

 14. Visible Ink Tattoo

-Visible Ink Tattoo is a Boston-area tattoo parlor with offices in Malden.
+Visible Ink Tattoo is a Boston-area tattoo shop with offices in Malden and Massachusetts.
 It focuses on a variety of tattooing styles, including conventional black-and-white and full-color work.

 The designs covered here vary drastically and include scripts, florals, geometrical, Japanese, and American.
 The studio features four permanent artists and has been in operation for almost nine years.